 If you want to double or triple the recipe, I recommend working in batches so the blender has enough room to properly combine the ingredients.

-If you’ve tried this Kiwi Banana Smoothie, please let me know what you thought about it in the comments down below, I would love to hear from you!
+If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!Print

 - 2 ripe kiwis

-- 1 frozen banana
+- 1 medium frozen banana

-- 1/2 c.
-Greek yogurt, plain or flavored (see note 1)
+- ½ cup (115 g) Greek yogurt, plain or flavored (see note 1)

 - 1 cup (136 g) ice cubes

 - 1 - 2 tablespoons honey, optional

 - Peel the kiwis and chop them into quarters.
 If necessary, break or cut the frozen banana into chunks.